Reclaim overpaid council tax

 While this may seem the more straightforward option, it's worth noting if you do find you're owed cash, you'll likely then have to fill in a form to reclaim it (or at least give further details).

 Councils tell us someone passing away is often a reason for an account being closed, and some accounts may be left in credit.
-If you are the executor of someone's estate, you should be able to claim for their council tax credit.
+So if you're the executor of someone's estate, you should be able to claim for their council tax credit.
 Contact the council in the same way as outlined above to check if you're owed any money and claim.

 I claimed back £103.
 I was paying by direct debit for five years from the same account with no arrears [before I moved out].
 There was only credit because I left the borough part way into the month after my direct debit had gone out.

 Three years after I moved out of my flat, I got an email to my old email address telling me the property was rebanded and I was owed £400.
 I genuinely thought it was a scam.
 It was only when I got round to ringing the council directly that they confirmed it was real.